origamiman72/calorigami-website/README.md

 ## Update:
-The website is currently being updated to use the Flask templating system more extensively to make it easier to edit by future webmasters.
-New information should be placed in `/data/` and it should be parsed and updated accordingly on the website.
+The website is currently being updated to use the Flask templating system more extensively and being redesigned to make it easier to edit by future webmasters.
+New information should be placed in `/data/` and will be automatically updated on the website.

 ### Pages currently using new templates:
-* `templates/officers.html`
+* `templates/public/officers.html`
-* `templates/index.html`
+* `templates/public/index.html`

 ## Quick Start Guide
 You must have installed: